GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/oxtrust-ui.md

 	login.register=Register
 	.......

 Now that the messages are in a properties file, they can be translated into various languages.
 No changes to the source code are required.
-For example to use the French version of the oxAuth the messages_fr.properties should contains these lines:
+For example, to use the French version of oxAuth, the messages_fr.properties should contains these lines:

 	.......